Key takeaways

 Yes, by offsetting capital gains with losses or timing asset sales strategically before year-end.

-Why is professional advice important for tax optimization in 2025?
+Why is professional advice important for tax optimisation in Spain?

 Because many benefits require prior action, correct documentation and coordinated planning to avoid errors or lost opportunities.